openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vnx-driver.rst

 In following scenarios, VNX storage-assisted volume migration will not be
 triggered:

-1. Volume migration between back ends with different storage protocol, for example, FC and iSCSI.
+- ``in-use`` volume migration between back ends with different storage protocol, for example, FC and iSCSI.

-2. Volume is to be migrated across arrays.
+- Volume is to be migrated across arrays.

 Appendix
 ~~~~~~~~